Chapter 2: How to Use the Google Keyword Planner

 (“Ad impr.
 Share” is a feature that’s just for Adwords advertisers)

-Why would you want to exclude keywords?
+Why would you want to include certain keywords?

 Once you’re done, click on “Get Ideas” and you’ll see the Keywords Results Page.
 I’ll show you how to use that part of the Google Keyword Planner later in the guide.